-The Latitude E7450 doesn't mess around with a 360-degree hinge or a detachable screen.
+The Dell Latitude E7450 doesn't mess around with a 360-degree hinge or a detachable screen.
 It's a straightforward and lightweight 14-inch business laptop for people who need to get work done on the go.
 This machine (starting at $1,008; $1,492 as configured) offers a solid carbon-fiber and magnesium-alloy body, long battery life, and a pointing stick for extra productivity.
-With Core i5 power and a 256GB SSD, the E7450 packs plenty of punch, but is it a top pick?
+With Core i5 power and a 256GB SSD, the E7450 packs plenty of punch.

 The E7450 puts on a professional air with its no-nonsense black-on-black color scheme and rock-solid build quality.
 It even has high-quality design features such as a carbon-fiber lid and magnesium-alloy chassis, although you would be hard-pressed to notice them on your first pass.